Tribuna Israelita

 Tribuna Israelita (Jewish Forum) is one of the main Jewish community organizations in Mexico.
 The organization has a long-standing cooperative relationship with the main Jewish community organization, Comité Central de la Comunidad Judía de México (CCCJM), and participates in meetings with the World Jewish Congress.

 History

 Israelite Tribune was founded in 1944 by the CCCJM to promote dialogue with community leaders in Mexico.

+The organization tracks incidents and trends of antisemitism in Mexico.